 Hungry for More?

-- One 3-4 pound whole chicken, thawed
+- 4 pound whole chicken, thawed

 - 1 tablespoons butter, at room temperature